randy3k/Terminus/README.md

 ## Ctrl-W to close terminal

-Following keybind can be considered if one wants to use `ctrl+w` to close terminals.
+Following keybinding can be considered if one wants to use `ctrl+w` to close terminals.

 ```
 {